Executive Search

 Executive Search Services

-In 2015, Spire Management partnered with WVDO (Willamette Valley Development Officers) to provide for the Executive Search Services (ESS) in the Mid to South Willamette Valley (Salem, Albany, and Corvallis).
+In 2015, Spire Management partnered with Nonprofit Professionals to provide Executive Search Services (ESS) in the Mid to South Willamette Valley (Salem, Albany, and Corvallis).
 Spire will provide search services for nonprofits looking for Executive Directors or Development Directors.

-Nonprofits often have difficulty finding nonprofit leaders with fundraising and board management credentials that fit the culture and needs of the organization.
-Board members are busy volunteers who usually don’t have the time or human resource experience to conduct thorough searches for candidates.
+Nonprofits often have difficulty finding nonprofit leaders with fundraising and board management credentials that align with the organization’s culture and needs.
+Board members are busy volunteers who usually don’t have the time or human resources experience to conduct thorough candidate searches.
 A bad match is not only costly in time, but in precious nonprofit resources and reputation.

 Process At A Glance